sm1python/dsai3202Lab/README.md

 2. **Extremely Fast Execution Times (0.00 seconds)**
    The recorded execution time for each explorer was reported as `0.00 seconds`.
 This likely means:
    - The actual time was **less than 0.01 seconds**, rounding down in the float display.
-   - The code executed almost instantly due to **disabled visualization** and **static maze predictability**.
+   - The code executed almost instantly due to **disabled visualization**.
    - The high performance metrics (`~1 million moves/sec`) confirm the speed.

 3. **No Backtracking Needed**
    Since the maze was straightforward for the right-hand rule algorithm, none of the explorers triggered the loop detection or backtracking logic.

 4. **Parallel Execution Efficiency**
    Running explorers in parallel using MPI ensured full CPU utilization across cores or machines.
-The performance gain here is in **reduced overall runtime** and **better scalability**, especially valuable when running many unique mazes or randomized inputs.
+The performance gain here is in **better scalability**, especially valuable when running many unique mazes or randomized inputs.

 ---
 ---